-The revocation of Annex III, exemption 8(b) is expected to have wider impacts on innovation in Europe.
+The revocation of Annex III, exemption 13(b) is expected to have wider impacts on innovation in Europe.
 One of the major uses of the Category 9 products is in essential research and development processes, both within private companies and for state sponsored research.
-The limited access to test and measurement equipment in the EEA will constrict investment in both innovation and commercialization of new technologies in a wide variety of sectors, from life science to chemical and from engineering to material science and chip production.
-The limited access to test and measurement equipment in the EEA regions.
-This will have a market impact on the innovation and production of all electronic equipment to other non-EEA regions.
-This will have a market due to the non-renewal of exemption 13(a), will therefore have a direct negative impact on the research and innovation output within the EEA.
+The limited access to test and measurement equipment in the EEA will constrict investment in both innovation and commercialization of new technologies in a wide variety of sectors, lithography (used in the production of integrated circuits), precision position measurement solutions, from life science to chemical and from engineering to material science and chip production.
+The limited access to test and measurement equipment in the EEA will be the main driver for investment in both the development and production of all electronic equipment to other non-EEA regions.
+This will have a market impact on the innovation and the know-how in the EEA.
+The removal of products from the market due to the non-renewal of exemption 13(b), will therefore have a direct negative impact on the research and innovation output within the EEA.

 A possible non-renewal will, as noted before, influence the EEA market's competitiveness and significantly affect the sales of the companies.
-The significant reduction in sales as a result of a possible non-renewal of Annex III, exemption 13(a) will have an inevitable negative impact on R&D investments.
+The significant reduction in sales as a result of a possible non-renewal of Annex III, exemption 13(b) will have an inevitable negative impact on R&D investments.
 Therefore, based on the assumption that the percentage of revenue spent remains the same, the loss of sales to the EEA market will result in a decrease in R&D spending.
-Moreover, the manufacturers have further noted that the current geopolitical situation, supply chain disruptions and the inflated cost of materials has already resulted in a cut in R&D investments.
-The non-renewal of the exemption would solely exacerbate the lack of and decrease in R&D funding.
+Moreover, the manufacturers have further noted that the current geopolitical situation, supply chain disruptions and the inflated cost of materials have already resulted in a cut in R&D investments.
+The non-renewal of the exemption would exacerbate the lack of and decrease in R&D funding.

 The current R&D efforts and resource would inevitably be redirected towards redesigning legacy products to accommodate alternate materials and will only exacerbate the lack of and decrease in funding R&D for additional T&M equipment products.
-The non-renewal of Annex III, exemption 13(a) would adversely affect the resources available for new product design and innovation, as the limited R&D resources available would be spent on responding to a non-renewal instead.
+The non-renewal of Annex III, exemption 13(b) would adversely affect the resources available for new product design and innovation, as the limited R&D resources available would be spent on responding to a non-renewal instead.